Iran launches drone attack toward Israel, the IDF says

 All U.S. embassies in the Middle East were put on high alert and required to hold emergency action committee meetings.
 Diplomats in Lebanon and Israel were specifically told not to travel to certain areas within those countries.

-State media reported Jordan has closed its airspace "in light of the escalating risks in the region," and Israel announced they would close their airspace from 1:00 to 5:00 a.m. local time.
+Earlier in the day Lebanon launched toward northern Israel.
+State media reported Jordan has closed its airspace "in light of the escalating risks in the region," and declared a state of emergency.
+Israel announced they would close their airspace from 1:00 to 5:00 a.m. local time.

+Two U.S. officials had told CBS News Friday that a major Iranian attack against Israel was expected imminently, possibly to include more than 100 drones and dozens of missiles aimed at military targets inside the country.
+Sources had told CBS News the retaliation could include attacks carried out both by Iranian forces, and proxy groups around the region that it has been funneling additional arms to for weeks.

+The U.S. State Department on Thursday warned Americans in Israel not to travel outside major cities, which are better protected from incoming rocket fire by the country's Iron Dome missile defense system.